openstack-archive/sahara/doc/source/index.rst

 * provision the cluster: EHO will provision VMs, install and configure Hadoop;
 * operation on the cluster: add/remove nodes;
-* terminate the cluster when it’s not needed any more.
+* terminate the cluster when it’s not needed anymore.

-For analytic as a service generic workflow will be as follows:
+For analytic as a service generic workflow will be as following:

 * select one of predefined Hadoop versions;
 * configure the job: